varmadatla07/ChatterHive/README.md

 ### Admin

-The admin dashboard is accessible via the /admin route.
+The admin dashboard is accessible via the `/admin route`.
 To set up the admin account, utilize the admin_tool.sh script.
 This account allows for the management of moderators, communities, and various administrative tasks.
 Additionally, you can enable or disable API services and switch between them directly from the admin dashboard.

 ### Moderator

-Moderators are identified by their specific email domain, which is @mod.chatterhive.com.
+Moderators are identified by their specific email domain, which is `@mod.chatterhive.com`.
 When a user registers with an email from this domain, they are automatically granted the moderator role.
 From the admin dashboard, moderators can be assigned to different communities as needed.

 ## Entity Relationship Diagram
   - **Eraser Link** : <a href="https://app.eraser.io/workspace/HF6RDbHxgGun03x0HS8p?origin=share" target="_blank">eraser.io</a>